 - Database applications on BSU network

-This is an initiative to identify all confidential and private data stored in various locations on Bridgewater State College infrastructure.
+This is an initiative to identify all confidential and private data stored in various locations on Bridgewater State University infrastructure.
 For more information about the software used to scan for PII visit the Identity Finder at BSU page!

 Network share encryption:

-Bridgewater State College has acquired an encryption platform for encrypting identified confidential information.
+Bridgewater State University has acquired an encryption platform for encrypting identified confidential information.
 The encryption system is centrally managed and BSU users who need access to confidential information must access it using the encryption platform.
 Ultimately, confidential data will be encrypted and access will be restricted to identified BSU employees upon completion of an access request and verification process.
 Access will be granted on a need to know basis.

 To help protect confidential information and comply with the new state law we would like you to do the following: